budryerson/TFMini-Plus-I2C/README.md

 # TFMini-Plus-I2C
 ### PLEASE NOTE:

 An device that quits unexpectedly can leave the I2C bus in a hung state, waiting for a data transfer to finish.
-With version 1.5.0 of this library, users can call `recoverI2CBus()` instead of `Wire.begin()` in the `setup()` portion of a sketch.
-See the library code file for more details.
+With version 1.5.0 of this library, users can call `recoverI2CBus()` instead of `Wire.begin()` in the `setup()` portion of their sketch to releave this condition.
+See the library files for more details.

 Also in this version, redundant code to close the I2C interface following a `requestFrom()` created problems for some users.
 It was not needed and has been eliminated.